Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 Visually inspecting the profiles reveals a remarkable similarity in the kinematics probed by the different transitions, despite the varying optical depths.
-Assuming that the stack of strong lines traces the covering fraction at $\tau \gg 1$ (Equation~\ref{eq:psi}), the maximum absorption depth suggests $\tau\simeq1.5$ for \ion{Al}{2}~$\lambda$1670, $\tau\simeq0.6$ for \ion{Fe}{2}~$\lambda$1608, and $\tau\simeq0.1$ for the \ion{Ni}{2} lines (supporting an optically thin interpretation).
-The \ion{Ni}{2} profile exhibits blueshifted absorption consistent with the stronger features, although at limited signal-to-noise ratio.
-We perform a DG fit to the strongest ISM absorption line profiles and SG fit to the \ion{Ni}{2} lines to derive the velocity centroid ($v_{cent}$) and $\Delta v_{90}$ values, as described above.
+Assuming that the stack of strong lines traces the covering fraction at $\tau \gg 1$ (Equation~\ref{eq:psi}), the maximum absorption depth suggests $\tau\simeq1.5$ for \ion{Al}{2}~$\lambda$1670, $\tau\simeq0.6$ for \ion{Fe}{2} , and $\tau\simeq0.1$ for \ion{Si}{2}~$\lambda1808$ (supporting an optically thin interpretation).
+The \ion{Si}{2}~$\lambda1808$ profile exhibits blueshifted absorption consistent with the stronger features, although at lower signal-to-noise ratio.
+We perform a DG fit to the strongest ISM absorption line profiles and \ion{Si}{2}~$\lambda1808$ line to derive the velocity centroid ($v_{cent}$) and $\Delta v_{90}$ values, as described above.
 Figure~\ref{fig:stacking-lowions} plots these quantities (lower panels).
-We find the velocity centroid is $\approx -125$~\kms\ for all transitions.
-The $\Delta v_{90}$ for the stronger low-ion transitions is $\sim 600$ \kms, including for \ion{Fe}{2}~$\lambda$1608 which has apparent $\tau<1$, whereas for \ion{Ni}{2} it is $\sim 400$ \kms\ with a higher uncertainty.
-This suggests that we can use the $\Delta v_{90}$ measurements obtained from the low ions to compare with measurements based on optical depth from quasar sightlines, with the caveat that it may be overestimated by up to $\sim 200$ \kms.
+We find the velocity centroid is $\approx -160$~\kms\ for all transitions.
+The $\Delta v_{90}$ for the stronger low-ion transitions is $\sim 630$ \kms, including for \ion{Fe}{2} which has apparent $\tau<1$, whereas for \ion{Si}{2}~$\lambda1808$ it is $\sim 400\pm100$ \kms.
+Visually, this difference in $\Delta v_{90}$ between the optically thin and thick lines likely arises from the higher outflow velocity regions, which may be affected by lower $\tau$ in addition to reduced signal-to-noise.
+Nonetheless the line widths are broadly similar across a range of optical depth, indicating that we can use the $\Delta v_{90}$ measurements obtained from strong low ion transitions to compare with measurements based on optical depth from quasar sightlines, with the caveat that values based on optical depth may be lower by $\sim 250$ \kms.